-Thought to have been born sometime around 1500 on the west coast of Morocco, Estevan was sold to the Spanish as a slave.
+Thought to have been born sometime around 1500 on the west coast of Morocco, Estevan was sold to the Spanish as an enslaved worker.
 He ended up in the hands of Andres Dorantes de Carranza, who took him on an ill-fated expedition to Florida in 1527.
 A series of disasters reduced the original exploratory party of 300 to four men: Estevan, Dorantes de Carranza, Cabeza de Vaca, and Alonso del Castillo.
 The four survivors lived with Indians on the Gulf of Mexico for several years before finally heading west in hopes of reaching Mexico City.
 With the assistance of Spanish slave hunters they encountered, they finally made it to Mexico City in 1536, where their amazing story of survival caused a sensation.

 In 1539, the viceroy ordered Estevan to lead the Catholic friar and explorer Fray Marcos de Niza on a preliminary mission to investigate the rumors of cities of gold.
 Setting out on March 7, 1539, the two men and a party of retainers headed north into the modern-day states of Arizona and New Mexico.
 On March 21, Marcos sent Estevan ahead to scout the territory, in part because the pious Marcos had become annoyed with Estevan’s penchant for collecting turquoise and his too-evident enjoyment of the native women.